-Note to editors: Kaplan is a subsidiary of The Graham Holdings Company (NYSE: GHC)
+Note to editors: Kaplan is a subsidiary of Graham Holdings Company (NYSE: GHC)

-For more information about the Kaplan survey and preparing for the LSAT, contact Russell Schaffer at firstname.lastname@example.org or 917.822.8190.
+For more information or to schedule an interview with a law school admissions expert, contact Russell Schaffer at firstname.lastname@example.org or 917.822.8190.

 LSAT® is a registered trademark of the Law School Admission Council, Inc. which does not review or endorse specific test preparation materials or services.

-Kaplan is a global educational services company that provides individuals, universities, and businesses with a diverse array of services, including higher and professional education, test preparation, language training, corporate and leadership training, and student recruitment, online enablement and other university support services.
-With operations in nearly 30 countries, Kaplan serves nearly 1.1 million students each year and has partnerships with 2,000-plus universities, colleges, and schools/school districts, and more than 4,000 businesses globally.
+Kaplan is a global educational services company that provides individuals, universities, and businesses with a diverse array of services, including higher and professional education, test preparation, language training, corporate and leadership training, student recruitment, online enablement and other university support services.
+With operations in nearly 30 countries, Kaplan serves nearly 1.1 million students each year and has partnerships with 2,000-plus universities, colleges, schools/school districts and more than 4,000 businesses globally.
 Kaplan is a subsidiary of Graham Holdings Company (NYSE: GHC).
-For more information, please visit www.kaptest.com.
+For more information, please visit www.kaplan.com.